cayo-rodrigues/django-awesome-tools/README.md

 actions, customized according to your own needs.
 In this case, you can config them on your own.
 But the standard ones are all set here.

-But routers are still so cool and so simple to use.
-So a very good alternative is [drf-nested-routers](https://github.com/alanjds/drf-nested-routers).
-It really makes it easier to deal with all of this.
-The `drf-nested-routers` library is designed to solve exactly this problem, and even more.

 Usage example:

 ```python